mugagambi/custom-pet-tags/README.md

-# dkut-chatroom
+# Custom Pet Tag creator
-A chatroom app in angular,firebase and angular fire2
+An angular 2 project to learn how to use ngrx.